 Another trend that puts an increased focus on the value of an associate degree is the concept of stackable degree programs.
 Stackable programs allow you to earn your credentials in order – from undergraduate certificate to associate to bachelor’s – by applying your qualifying previously earned credits to the next applicable degree program at DeVry.2 This allows you to gain skills and add a credential, such as an associate degree, to your resume as you continue to pursue your academic goals.

 Choosing a Program

 When it comes to choosing an associate degree program, here are a few things to consider:

-- Area of Interest: For example, you might know that you want to pursue a future in technology, but learning more about the specific facets of the industry can help you hone your studies in the area you’re interested in most – such as information technology or network systems administration.
+- Area of Interest: You might know that you want to pursue a future in technology, but haven't decided which focus you'd like to target.
+Learning more about the specific facets of the industry can help you hone your studies in the area you’re interested in most – such as information technology or network systems administration.